andreasmhallberg/readingnotes/Meiseles, 1980. Educated Spoken Arabic and the Arabic Language Continuum.md

 - LA is read speech but unusual in improvised speech.
 "Actual speech in La takes mainly the form of OLA" 124

-- SsA defined by Ferguson's words as "an Arabs attempt to speak classical Arabic."
+- SsA defined by Ferguson's words as "an Arab's attempt to speak classical Arabic."
 125.

 - Functional definition of OLA: 125